Addi-11/system-design/33-checksum/README.md

 ## Implement Checksum based
 1. Identify if data in WAL or Bitcask is corrupt using Checksum
-1. Implement database recovery as discussed in the session
+1. TODO: Implement database recovery as discussed in the session

-Endianness Compatibility:

-Little-Endian means the least significant byte (LSB) comes first in memory.
-Specifies the byte order for encoding/decoding.

-Ensures the integer is stored or transmitted in a known byte order, which is crucial for interoperability between systems with different endianness.
-Binary Format Requirements:

-Many storage and communication protocols require data to be encoded in a specific byte order for checksum validation or data integrity.
-Checksum Representation:

-Encodes the checksum into a binary format for efficient storage or network transmission.

 ### Results